MarcoMuellner/SMURFS/README.md

 ### Mandatory parameters
 * **fileName**: First parameter, containing the relative path to the file containing the data.
+You can also provide multiple files, with the _,_ delimeter.
+It will run them all accordingly
 * **snr**: Signal to noise ratio, used as a cutoff criterion.
 Will try to find all significant frequencies up to this ratio.
 * **windowSize**: Defines the size of the box, where the snr is